Powderhorn Park, Minneapolis: Park

 The Powderhorn Park neighborhood is named for the park in its center, run by the Minneapolis Park and Recreation Board.
 The name Powderhorn initially comes from Powderhorn Lake, which was curved in a powder horn shape until the mid-1920s, when its northern arm was filled.
 The park and lake are used as the setting for the last act in the city's annual May Day parade.

 An encampment for people experiencing homelessness emerged at the park in mid-2020 as a result of civil disorder in the aftermath of George Floyd's murder.
 The Powderhorn Park encampment was considered the largest in the history of the Twin Cities metropolitan history.

+The park was also the site of several large demonstrations against federal agents and tactics involved in Operation Metro Surge which took place in the winter of 2026.